 Toitū te Tiriti!

 There is a palpable sense of excitement in the air.
 Granted, the Jetstar lounge isn’t necessarily the most excitable place in the country, but hearing Te Reo Māori flying and constitutional histories discussed by aunties and uncles is a sure cause.
 The eve before the march has Auckland Domestic Airport Gate 21 buzzing, as inked kauwae wag and tamariki sing waiata, young and old alike prepare to meet the hikoi in the capital.
-The date is 18/11/2024.
+The date is the 18th of November 2024.

 35,000 Māori crossing the Harbour Bridge in Tāmaki Makaurau a week prior saw thousands joining the hikoi to parliament.
 It has been the greatest expression of solidarity and unity in a population one million strong and growing while the laudable number of Pakeha and Tauiwi have eagerly taken up the cry to defend the constitutional character of the landmark Treaty Principles that have guaranteed Māori participation in all levels of government, protection of Māori tikanga and obligations to our tipuna whenua, and partnership with the Crown as equals, in theory.